 A money mule is a person who transfers illegally obtained money on behalf of someone else, often without being aware of the illegal source of the funds.
 The money mule typically receives the funds into their personal bank account, and then transfers it to another account, usually in a different country, in exchange for a fee or commission.

 This is a form of money laundering, as it helps criminals to disguise the origin of their illicit funds and avoid detection by law enforcement agencies.
 Money mules can be recruited through various means, including online job postings, social media, and personal contacts.

 It is important to note that acting as a money mule is a criminal offence in most countries, and can result in imprisonment and other serious legal consequences.

-The offence of Money Laundering carries a punishment of a fine not exceeding $500,000 or to imprisonment for a term not exceeding 7 years or to both.
+The offence of Money Laundering carries a punishment of a fine not exceeding $500,000 or imprisonment for a term not exceeding 7 years or both.
 Non-individual could risk a fine of up to $1,000,000.

 Some syndicates are even more sophisticated, setting up “companies” and inviting unwitting mules to take on the role of a “Singapore representative” or “Singapore-based agent”, whose sole job is to open a new personal bank account and receive funds from similarly-unknown sources.

 There has been a rise in such cases in Singapore, from 93 cases reported in 2012 and 133 cases reported in the first three quarters of 2013.